nchls-kln/portfolio/README.md

-# Portfolio - Nicholas Klein Castillanes

-A modern, professional portfolio website showcasing my journey as a Computer Science student and web developer.

-## 🚀 Features

-- **Modern Design**: Clean, professional layout with thoughtful typography and spacing
-- **Responsive**: Fully responsive design that works seamlessly across all devices
-- **Dark Mode**: Elegant dark mode toggle with smooth transitions
-- **Smooth Animations**: Subtle, refined animations that enhance the user experience
-- **Accessibility**: Built with accessibility best practices in mind
-- **Performance**: Optimized for fast loading and smooth interactions

-## 🛠️ Technologies Used

-- **HTML5**: Semantic markup for better structure and SEO
-- **CSS3**: Modern styling with CSS Grid, Flexbox, and custom properties
-- **Vanilla JavaScript**: Interactive features and smooth scrolling
-- **Google Fonts (Inter)**: Professional typography

-## 📱 Sections

-- **Hero**: Introduction with profile image and key information
-- **About**: Personal background and technical skills
-- **Achievements**: Certifications and accomplishments
-- **Projects**: Showcase of featured web development projects
-- **Contact**: Professional contact information and social links

-## 🎨 Design Philosophy

-This portfolio embraces minimalism with:
-- Neutral color palette (black, white, grayscale)
-- Strong visual hierarchy and clean layout
-- Professional typography with the Inter font family
-- Subtle shadows, borders, and dividers
-- Smooth, unobtrusive animations
-- Mobile-first responsive design

-## 🚀 Getting Started

-1. Clone the repository
-2. Open `index.html` in your browser
-3. Toggle between light and dark modes using the theme button
-4. Navigate through sections using the fixed navigation

-## 📄 License

-This project is open source and available under the [MIT License](LICENSE).

-## 🤖 AI Declaration

-This portfolio website was designed and developed with the assistance of GitHub Copilot, an AI-powered coding assistant.
-The AI helped with code generation, and implementation of modern web development practices while maintaining the developer's creative vision and personal touch.

----

-*Built with ❤️ by Nicholas Klein Castillanes*
+# Portfolio – Nicholas Klein Castillanes

+A modern, professional portfolio showcasing my growth, creativity, and journey as a Computer Science student and aspiring web developer.

+## Overview

+This website is designed to present who I am, what I’ve worked on, and how I approach building thoughtful digital experiences.
+It focuses on clarity, simplicity, and usability while reflecting my personal style and evolving skills.

+## Key Highlights

+- **Clean & Modern Design**
+  A minimal, professional layout that emphasizes content, readability, and visual balance.

+- **Responsive Experience**
+  Built to look and feel great on desktops, tablets, and mobile devices.

+- **Dark Mode Option**
+  A polished dark mode for comfortable viewing in different environments.

+- **Smooth Interactions**
+  Subtle animations and transitions that make the site feel alive without being distracting.

+- **Accessibility-Focused**
+  Designed with inclusivity in mind, ensuring the content is easy to navigate and understand.

+- **Fast & Lightweight**
+  Optimized for quick loading and smooth performance.

+## Sections

+- **Hero** – A brief introduction and first impression
+- **About** – My background, interests, and skills
+- **Achievements** – Milestones, certifications, and accomplishments
+- **Projects** – Selected works that reflect my learning and creativity
+- **Contact** – Ways to connect with me professionally

+## Design Philosophy

+The portfolio follows a minimalist approach centered on:

+- Neutral tones and a calm visual palette
+- Clear structure and strong visual hierarchy
+- Thoughtful spacing and typography
+- Simple, intentional animations